 |14/1||Arsenal are 14/1 with BetVictor to win the Premier League

 One facet of Arsenal's style that Ozil is tailor-made to slot into is the club's slick counter-attacking game.
 The Gunners scored seven goals on the break last season, a Premier League high, and the German's awareness of space, click-of-the-finger passing and sniping runs – demonstrated to English audiences first hand against then boss Fabio Capello's Three Lions in Bloemfontein at the 2010 World Cup – are a match made in heaven.

 Those skills were honed in the Spanish capital, where Mourinho's Madrid scored 50 counter-attacking goals across three seasons in La Liga, and there's a sense that Theo Walcott finally has a partner in crime to maximise his ferocious pace on the break.

 Walcott perennially lurks on the shoulder of the last man, itching to dart behind the full-back, but, through a combination of his own overeagerness to make the run and Arsenal's conservative nature, is all too rarely picked out.
 Ozil's higher-risk passing, his perfection of timing and weight, could get the best out of the speedy Englishman.

 Ozil is a fabulous addition to Arsenal's ranks, and far from the superfluous, crack-papering signing he could be regarded as.
-An explosive final-third spark, a through-ball demon, a counter-attacking assassin, and one of the most exhilarating, established talents to ever join the Premier League from foreign shores.
+An explosive final-third spark, a through-ball demon, a counter-attacking assassin, and probably the most exhilarating, established talent to ever join the Premier League from foreign shores.